The Origins of the Shikinen Sengu at Ise Jingu: Emperor Tenmu's Ambition

 Emperor Tenmu (?-686, 天武天皇), the 40th emperor of Japan, ascended the throne after winning the Jinshin War, the largest civil conflict in ancient Japanese history.
-He established the system of Shikinen Sengu, the ritual rebuilding of Ise Jingu (Ise Grand Shrine), a tradition that has endured for over 1,300 years.
+He established the Shikinen Sengu system, the ritual rebuilding of Ise Jingu (Ise Grand Shrine), a tradition that has endured for over 1,300 years.
 After his death, his consort, Empress Jitō, carried out the first Shikinen Sengu of Kotaijingu, known as Naiku (Inner Shrine) in 690, followed by that of Toyo’uke-no-Omikami, known as Geku (Outer Shrine) in 692.

 Ise Jingu Kannamesai Festival_伊勢神宮の神嘗祭

-@神宮司庁/ Jingushicho : Jingu Administration Office
+@神宮司庁/ Jingushicho: Jingu Administration Office

 The Shikinen Sengu